Bira/octopus-carnival/_drafts/wir-mm-4e-cyclops.md

 evil eye is a triggered action that allows them to make a basic attack against someone who misses them in melee.

-The MM also has the Cyclops Warrior, which is exactly the same except level 16.
+The MM also has the Cyclops Warrior, which is identical aside from being level 16.
 A bit of a waste of page space, since leveling up monsters is so easy in 4e.

-Both minions wear hide armor, and carry battleaxes and shield.
+Both minions wear hide armor, and carry battleaxes and shields.

 ### Cyclops Crusher